poanetwork/blockscout-terraform/README.md

 ## Attaching the existing RDS instance to the current deployment

 In some cases you may want not to create a new database, but to add the existing one to use within the deployment.
 In order to do that configure all the proper values at `group_vars/all.yml` including yours DB ID and name and execute the `ansible-playbook attach_existing_rds.yml` command.
-This will add the current DB instance into TF managed resource group.
+This will add the current DB instance into Terraform-managed resource group.
 After that run `ansible-playbook deploy.yml` as usually.

+Note 1: that this action includes creating the S3 and DynamoDB (if `backend` variable is set to `true`) to store Terraform state files.

+Note 2: the actual name of your resource must include prefix that you will use in this deployment!
+Example:
+  Real resource: tf-poa
+  prefix variable: tf
+  db_id variable: poa

 ## Common Errors and Questions

 ### S3: 403 error during provisioning